vishal-verma-96/SQL_Hackathon_project_by_Skill_Academy/README.md

-# SQL_Project
+# SQL_Project:

-I performed a comprehensive analysis of the employee status within a pseudo-organization.
+Here,I performed a comprehensive analysis of the employee status within an organization.
 This process involved the following key steps:</br>
 1) <b><i>Database Creation:</b></i> Designed and structured a database to accurately represent the organizational hierarchy and employee details.</br>
 2) <b><i>Data Entry:</b></i> Entered relevant data into the respective tables, ensuring accuracy and consistency across all records.</br>
 3) <b><i>Query Execution:</b></i> Formulated and executed SQL queries to answer a series of predefined questions about the organization’s employees.
 These queries provided valuable insights into various aspects of the workforce, such as demographics, performance metrics, and departmental distribution.

-# Structure of Database
+# Structure of Database:

 ![alt text](https://github.com/vishal-verma-96/SQL_Project/blob/2c391b9221eade3f9ab66d069d997b60ef91ed61/structure.png)

-# Questions
+# The questions I wanted to answer through my SQL queries were:

 - <b>Major Question 1</b></br>
 A) List the salary of all the employees.</br>